 My mini bar pan arrived yesterday, and I didn’t waste any time putting it to use.
 The first item on the agenda was a batch of square shaped Mini Bar Pan Brownies.

 This super easy brownie recipe worked really well in the mini bar pan, plus using the pan knocked about 20 minutes off the total bake-time.
+The individual pan cooking time was only about 15 minutes!
 Not that time is a huge issue right now, but if you have a bunch of hungry brownie-loving kids around, it might be.
 Plus I like the built-in portion control.
 I’ve never been very good at cutting pieces evenly, so problem solved.

 Mini Bar Pan Size

 My pan is a Calphalon Classic Nonstick Bakeware 12-c.
 Dessert Bar Pan.
 If you bought one a while back you are lucky, because this exact pan does not seem to be available anymore.
 But no worries, because there are similar pans!
 This one seems to be the same as mine, but marketed under a different name.
 There’s also a six cavity bar pan, which I have my eye on.

 - Mini Bar Pan